joesustaric/ruby-proj/README.md

 #### TODO's
 * Good example of module documentation comment.
 * Good example of class documentation comment.
+* Good example of Rdoc (or similar)
 * Gemspec for building and publishing gems.
-* Vendoring Gems.
-* other directorys for stuff .. like in http://learnrubythehardway.org/book/ex46.html
+* other dirs for stuff .. like in http://learnrubythehardway.org/book/ex46.html
 * more detail around Rake and how to write Rake tasks
 * More thorough testing examples.
 Mocks?